-More than a decade later Defining the Symbols of Australia will build on the original iteration by looking at how Australian symbolism and our perceptions have changed.
+More than a decade later Defining Symbols of Australia builds on the original iteration by looking at how Australian symbolism and our perceptions have changed.
 How do we react to the symbols today?
 What might we choose as an alternative?
 How important are these symbols to our national identity?

 We would like to thank and acknowledge our donors to the Defining Symbols of Australia Appeal, including those who would like to remain anonymous.

 Dr Anthea Hyslop